Sardar-Mohit/VideoTube/README.md

 ## License

-This project is licensed under the Sardar Mohit Kumar.
+This project is built by Sardar Mohit Kumar.